What can I expect when I seek medical help?

 If you are sent home:

-1. you’ll be given written instructions on how to care for your symptoms,
+1. You’ll be given written instructions on how to care for your symptoms,

-2. directions for any prescribed medications, and
+2. Directions for any prescribed medications,

-3. recommendations for follow-up medical care with your primary care doctor.
+3. Recommendations for follow-up medical care with your primary care doctor.

 Before you leave the hospital: